ga4gh/vrs/docs/source/terms_and_model.rst

 **Biological Definition**

-AbsoluteAbundance is the absolute and quantified amount of an entity within a genome, cell, or sample.
+AbsoluteAbundance is the absolute and quantified amount of an entity within a system, such as a genome, cell, or sample.

 **Computational Definition**